BrianInGermany/mainandwine/index.md

 description: English-Speaking Community for Offenbach
 ---
 ## Who are we?
-Main & Wine is an informal social group of English speakers in the Offenbach area that meets regularly for lunch :hamburger: or evening drinks :wine_glass:.
+Main & Wine is an informal social group of English speakers in the Offenbach area that meets regularly for lunch :hamburger::pizza: or evening drinks :wine_glass::beers:.
 We come from all over the world :earth_africa:, but we all speak (some) English.
 Newcomers are welcome to join at any time!
 [Facebook](https://www.facebook.com/groups/offenbachenglishspeakers) and [Telegram](https://t.me/mainandwine) are our means of communication and organization.

 ## [**Join on Facebook**](https://www.facebook.com/groups/offenbachenglishspeakers)
 ## [**Join on Telegram**](https://t.me/mainandwine)